Western Canada High School: Western Canada High

 A granite shaft bearing a Cross of Sacrifice was dedicated as a list of honor memorial to Western Canada College students who were killed during the First World War and who served during the Second World War, the Korean War and as peacekeepers.
+The cenotaph was designed by architect George Fordyce, and was a modification of a design Arthur J. Wade.
+It was unveiled officially on Sunday, 26 August 1928.